-When I was a full-time employee, my husband and I decided to launch a side hustle to help us increase our income so that we could pay off debt faster.
+When I was a full-time employee, my husband and I decided to launch a side hustle to help us make extra money so that we could increase our income and pay off debt faster.

 As an experienced side hustler, it was easy for us to get started.
 But I know that beginner side hustlers might be a little overwhelmed at first.
 That’s why I created this series of blog posts, Side Hustle U.